AsadAliAkhtar/AsadAliAkhtar/README.md

 Aspiring Data Scientist
 -----------------------

-Hey! starting with me little intro, I'm an Avionics Engineer who has the audacity to learn new things and apply them in my day to day tasks.
+Hey!
+Starting with my little intro, I'm an Avionics Engineer who has the audacity to learn new things and apply them in my day-to-day tasks.
 My Data Science Certifications and Google Project Management Professional Certificate are the proof of my eagerness to learn.
-I've solid foundations in machine Learning concepts and have experience in developing machine learning models and data science projects.
+I've solid foundations in machine learning concepts and have experience in developing machine learning models and data science projects.
-Here is the link to my \[Data Science portfolio\](https://github.com/AsadAliAkhtar/Data-Science-Portfolio).
+Here is the link to my [Data Science portfolio](https://github.com/AsadAliAkhtar/Data-Science-Portfolio).

 * 🌍  I'm based in Karachi, Pakistan
 * ✉️  You can contact me at [asadaliakhktar1@gmail.com](mailto:asadaliakhktar1@gmail.com)